American Marten: Profile and Information

 Females are slightly smaller and weigh less, with head-body lengths between 320 and 400 mm and tails between 135 and 200 mm.
 Females weigh between 280 and 850 g.

 American martens are long, lean creatures.
 The eyes are wide, and the ears are cat-like.
-The claws are sharp, curved.
+The claws are sharp and curved.

 Reproduction

 Mating was described as polygynous.
-During estrus, females use fragrance marks for advertising their sexual state.
+During estrus, females use fragrance marks to advertise their sexual state.

-The courtship between males and females can be very long and includes tumbling, playing and wrestling.
+The courtship between males and females can be long, including tumbling, playing, and wrestling.

 In captivity, females reportedly experience between 1 and 4 cycles of sexual receptivity, each lasting from 1 to 4 days.
 These occur at intervals of 6 to 17 days during the breeding season.
 They’re polygynous, man.

 The breeding season is from June to August.
-The implantation of fertilised eggs is delayed and will not take place until February.
+The implantation of fertilized eggs is delayed and will not occur until February.

 While the average pregnancy period is between 220 and 275 days, after implantation in the uterine lining, embryos mature for only 28 days.

-1 to 5 blind young (kits) is born at the end of March or the beginning of April in dens lined with dried plant material.
+1 to 5 blind young (kits) are born in dens lined with dried plant material at the end of March or early April.
 Young ones grow fast.
 The eyes are open by the age of 39 days.

 After 42 days, the young martens are weaned.
 American Marten kits reach Full size 3.5 months after birth.
 Sexual maturity is achieved between 15 and 24 months of age.
 Weaning occurs in 42 days.

-In northwest Maine, kits were active but poorly organised at 7 to 8 weeks, with coordination at 12 to 15 weeks.
+In northwest Maine, kits were active but poorly organized at 7 to 8 weeks, with coordination at 12 to 15 weeks.

 Kits usually remain in the company of their mother until the end of their first season and can separate through the fall.
 Females can breed at intervals of 6-17 days four times in a season.
 Breeding season happens once a year.